milanochi/lendsqr-fe-test/README.md

 # lendsqr-fe-test
-User Dashboard with react
+Portal - Dashboard
+A portal companies could use to manage their client's information/data.
+A pie chart is present - it displays the number of subscribers to the company as well as active and inactive users.
+Monthly revenue earned by the company for the recent 6 months is displayed on a Bar chart.
+There is a filter feature and you could also export and download clients details to pdf.
-This is a responsive site built with React that displays list of users and their details The site is also paginated to avoid long scrolls
+This is a responsive web app built with React and typescript.